andrasq/node-mongoid-js/Readme.md

 generate and return the next id in the sequence.
-Up to 16 million distinct ids (16777216) can be fetched during the same wallclock second; trying to fetch more throws an error.
+Up to 16 million distinct ids (16777216) can be fetched during the same wallclock second; trying to fetch more blocks until the next second.
 The second starts when the clock reads _*000_ milliseconds, not when the first id is fetched.
 The second ends 1000 milliseconds after the start, when the clock next reads _*000_ milliseconds.